porterbmoody/Data-Science-Stretch/articles/math/nns.md

 # Background

-A Neural Network is a type of artifitial intelligence model that uses linear algebra and multivariable calculus to learn and store the relationship between an input vector and an output vector that minimizes the loss function.
-Here is lined out the mathematics for a single layer neural network.
+A neural network is a type of artifitial intelligence model that uses linear algebra and multivariable calculus to learn and store the relationship between an input vector and an output vector that minimizes the loss function.
+Here is the mathematics for a single layer artificial neural network.

-Note: DNN's (Deep Neural Networks) or neural networks with more than 1 hidden layer will be covered in another article.
+> **_NOTE:_** DNN's (Deep Neural Networks) or neural networks with more than 1 hidden layer will be covered in another article.

 ## Prerequisites:
 - Transformations, mappings, vector and matrix multiplication and other operations from linear algebra